arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ### Xtensa® Dual-core 32-bit LX7 Microprocessor

 The microprocessor for the ESP32-S3 SoC inside the NORA-W106 module is a dual-core 32-bit Xtensa® LX7.
-Each core can run at up to 240 MHz and has 512kB SRAM memory.
+Each core can run at up to 240 MHz and has 512 kB SRAM memory.
 The LX7 features:
 - 32-bit customized instruction set
 - 128-bit data bus
 - 32-bit multiplier / divider
 - Support for JTAG debugging

-The LX7 has a 384 KB ROM (Read Only Memory), and 512 KB of SRAM (Static Random Access Memory).
-It also features an 8 KB **RTC FAST** and **RTC SLOW** memory.
+The LX7 has a 384 kB ROM (Read Only Memory), and 512 KB of SRAM (Static Random Access Memory).
+It also features an 8 kB **RTC FAST** and **RTC SLOW** memory.
 These memories are designed for low power operations, where the **SLOW** memory can be accessed by the ULP (Ulta Low Power) coprocessor, retaining the data in deep sleep mode.

-### Wi-Fi
+### Wi-Fi®

-The NORA-W106-10B module supports the WiFi 4 IEEE 802.11 standards b/g/n, with an output power EIRP at up to 10 dBm.
+The NORA-W106-10B module supports the Wi-Fi® 4 IEEE 802.11 standards b/g/n, with an output power EIRP at up to 10 dBm.
 The max range for this module is 500 meters.

 * 802.11b: 11 Mbit/s
 * 802.11g: 54 Mbit/s